 But essentially, these are people - a mix of professional chefs and seriously talented home cooks - without restaurants who are making some very tasty and interesting food you might like.
 And there are a lot of these in Miami right now.
 Like, a lot.
 So many that we decided to give them their own guide separate from our other Pop-Ups guide.
 We have a feeling that we’ll be adding more to this list as they come across our radar (email us at email@example.com if you have a suggestion).

-Just a head’s up, we haven’t tried all of these places, but we have tried some, like the incredible baked goods from Oori Bake Shop or the fantastic bánh mì kits from Benh Mi.
+Just a head’s up, we haven’t tried all of these places, but we have tried some, like the incredible baked goods from Oori Bake Shop.
 Check out the options below, and get ready to slide into some DMs for dumplings, ramen, cinnamon rolls, and more.

 Bagel Balls is pretty much exactly what it sounds like - little balls of bagel with cream cheese stuffed inside.
 They’re pretty tasty and come in flavors like everything, cinnamon raisin, and guava.
 Orders can be placed by DM’ing their Instagram page.